 HOW TO GET THERE:

 Take the Sun Cruises ferry from Manila to Corregidor.
 The ferry terminal was previously located at the back of the Folk Arts Theatre at the CCP Complex Roxas Blvd., Pasay City.
-Sun Cruises’ new terminal (they moved on July 1, 2015) is now located at the Esplanade, Seaside Terminal of SM Mall of Asia (MOA) Complex.
+Sun Cruises’ terminal is located at the Esplanade, Seaside Terminal of SM Mall of Asia (MOA) Complex.
 There’s only one trip daily to and from the island.
 You need to make reservations beforehand to ensure you have seats on the ferry.
 Bikes are kept on the upper deck on bike racks.